Truck That Beach

 Interstate Rest Areas in Florida

 Florida is seeing massive population growth, ranking No. 2 in the country for most residents gained between July 2020 and July 2021, according to recent U.S. Census Bureau data.
 Florida’s population is estimated to be 22 million and it is the third highest state in the US.
-Growth will continue in 2023 but at a slower pace.
-Its no surprise that driving to get ANYWHERE, not just to visit a beach, is becoming a struggle for Florida travelers.
+Growth continues in 2023!
+Its no surprise that driving to get ANYWHERE, not just to visit a beach, is not easy for Florida travelers.
 Our guide will help make your road trip easier.

 This post may contain affiliate links and we may earn a small commission when you click on links, at no cost to you.
 Get more information in our Disclaimer.